JayeshMulwani93/CinemaVerse/README.md

 This project was bootstapped with Create React App.

+### To collaborate
-To collaborate, you will need to install this locally, you will need to setup firebase & Omdb Api keys.
+While installing locally, you need to setup firebase & Omdb Api keys.
-These keys are added as part of placeholder.env file, You can update the keys and then rename it to .env
+These keys are added as part of placeholder.env file, You can update the keys and then rename it to ".env".